 Ingrid (Ellen Dorrit Petersen) was not always blind.
-But as her condition developed, she spends more and more of her time within her and her husband’s apartment.
+But as her condition develops, she spends more and more of her time in her and her husband’s apartment.
 A strain develops within their relationship, and Ingrid confronts her insecurities about her personal life and her blindness within a story that she writes while her husband is at work.

 Over time, Ingrid’s story develops enough similarities with her own life and she develops insights into herself otherwise unrealized.
 Despite the sadness and sterility that Ingrid details in her story, there are touching moments of sympathy and warmth, echoing her personal life.